 And is refusing to endorse the Jewish people’s right to self-determination (in an ethnically defined nation-state in the Middle East) really tantamount to a civil rights violation?
 Beyond the fact that anti-Semitism is hardly a prerequisite for opposing state Zionism specifically (a reality reflected by the myriad Jewish groups that have opposed the concept of the Jewish state from before its founding to the present day), the Education Department’s new definition would also ostensibly bar college students from questioning the legitimacy of ethnic self-determination and the nation-state, more broadly.

+Beyond the fact that anti-Semitism is hardly a prerequisite for opposing state Zionism specifically (a reality reflected by the myriad Jewish groups that have opposed the concept of Jewish state from before its founding to the present day), the Education Department’s new definition would also ostensibly bar college students from questioning the legitimacy of ethnic self-determination and the nation-state, more broadly.
 You don’t have to be a staunch supporter of the Palestinian cause to question Israel’s right to exist as a Jewish state.
-You could simply believe the human beings should be allowed to freely move across borders, regardless of their race or ethnicity — a position often championed by the CATO Institute, a think tank co-founded by Republican megadonor Charles Koch.
+You could simply believe the human beings should be allowed to freely move across borders, regardless of their race or ethnicity – a position often championed by the CATO Institute, a think-tank co-founded by Republican megadonor Charles Koch.

 Or else, you could believe that ethno-nationalism is an inherently destructive force, and that no nation-state should have an official ethnic or religious character – an idea endorsed by some of our republic’s founders.
 Or, one could believe that the nation-state is obsolete, and that, in a world where dominant economic institutions are multinational, and the climate is rapidly warming, human beings must establish a single, globally governed polity.